-It's not enough that taxes are even more complicated when you're a self employed independent contractor.
+It's not enough that taxes are even more complicated when you're a self-employed independent contractor.
 You realize that you're on your own.
-No one's withholding taxes for you.
+No one's withholding taxes from your Doordash earnings for you.

-- Three important things to understand about your tax impact
+- How to calculate your Doordash tax impact

 - The Doordash tax impact calculator

 - Additional Doordash tax resources

 I won't try to tell you how much you will owe.
 There are too many moving pieces in your tax picture for me to do that.
 The idea here is to get a feel for how much your Doordash income impacts your overall tax return.

 This is not tax advice and should not be taken as such.
 The purpose is to educate and help you understand how taxes work.
 You should seek a tax professional if you need direct advice related to your situation.